madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 I have talked to a lot of people who bought a theme and then they spent countless hours trying to configure everything.

 Not always, but often, it is a mess.
 Not because they haven't done it right.
 But because some themes just try to solve every problem, to serve every industry.
-I have seen a theme that loaded more than 100 different script files.
+I have seen a theme/plugins combination that loaded more than 100 different script files.
 I didn't count the stylesheets.
 The page took more than 10 seconds to load on my fibre internet connection.
-Of course, you can get a lot out of these pages using a CDN, optimizing assets, enabling caching and so on, but it's much better to have a customised theme that only includes what you really need.
+Of course, you can get a lot out of these pages using a CDN, optimizing assets, enabling caching and so on, but it's much better to have a customized theme that only includes what you really need.

 ## How I am working with WordPress

 Transforming WordPress Sites to Jamstack or using WordPress as a headless CMS is what I most concentrated on recently.

-When working natively with WordPress, I’m making sure it is as fast as possible by using custom made vanilla JS only where necessary.
+When working natively with WordPress, I’m making sure it is as fast as possible by writing vanilla JS only where necessary - JavaScript is often required to guarantee accessibility.
 Also, I’m using a build pipeline to only push optimized assets to production.

-==I try to make everything as easy and obvious as possible.== I leave clues and instructions in the editable sections and I make introduction videos where I explain every important detail of the website.
+==I try to make everything as easy and obvious as possible.== I leave clues and instructions in the editable sections and, depending on the scope of the project, I also create introduction videos where I explain every important detail of the website.

-Also, I value structure and order.
+I value structure and order.
 I want to be able to understand my own themes in the future, but I also want subsequent developers to get along with the code I wrote.

 ### Plugins I usually install